Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-3.md

 does not have the `parent` field in the commit object, but every following commits contains a `parent` field telling `git` where this `commit` inherits from, for the case of `merge` the commit has two parents.
-The `git` uses this to sort all the `commit` and make a tree structure. **Git** do not uses the timestamp for sorting all the commits as it will be harder, and not feasable when working with the team, as two people can make a `commit` at same time, so timestamp it not a good parameter to sort the commits.
+The `git` uses this to sort all the `commit` and make a tree structure. **Git** do not uses the timestamp for sorting all the commits as it will be harder, and not feasable when working with the team.
+As two people can make a `commit` at same time, so timestamp it not a good parameter to sort the commits.
 For this we use the `parent` field, if a user wants the latest 5 commits, we can easily show the user all the commits by getting the latest commit from the `.git/HEAD` and then tracing the parent `commit` of all the `commit` till we have 5 `commits`.

-It is more robust to put the idea that commit B is derived from commit A into data model; it makes calculating what changed on different people's branches, and merging those changes together.
+It is more robust to put the idea that commit `B` is derived from commit `A` into data model; it makes calculating what changed on different people's branches, and merging those changes together.
 We will see more on these when we will building the `merge` and `branch` commands.